g-plane/malva/docs/config.md

 ## `indentWidth`

 Size of indentation.
-When enabled `useTabs`, this option may be disregard, since only one tab will be inserted when indented once.
+When enabled `useTabs`, this option may be disregarded, since only one tab will be inserted when indented once.

 Default option is `2`.
 This can't be zero.